-Phishing emails are one of the easiest cyberattacks carried out.
-This makes them extremely widespread and more likely than not, you’ve encountered them sometime in your life.
+Phishing emails are one of the easiest cyberattacks to carry out.
+This makes them extremely widespread and more likely than not, you’ve encountered them at some point already.

 What’s a Phishing Email?